 Maps are drawn to a scale.
 Map scales are either given as a ratio, such as 1:2500, or given as a measured distance on the map representing an actual distance, such as 1 centimetre represents 5 kilometres.

-1. What, in real life, is the distance from Ardley to Deephart?
+What, in real life, is the distance from Ardley to Elvinside?
 On the map, 2cm represents 5km.

-2. What is the straight-line distance from Ardley to Becansrop, if the distance is 10.75km in real life?
+What should the ruler measure, if the straight-line distance from Ardley to Becansrop is 10.75km in real life?

 Divide 10.75km by 5 = 2.15